 - Architecture: Towers, ramparts and remains of medieval buildings.

-- State of Disrepair: Partially in ruins, but some parts remain well preserved.
+- State of disrepair: Partially in ruins, but some parts remain well preserved.

 - Access: Access is free, but requires a hike to get there.